Mxtisiek/Momoka/README.md

 # Momoka (河原木 桃香, from *Girls Band Cry*)
--# The name choice makes no sense and isn't supposed to, I just like Momoka
+<small> The name choice makes no sense and isn't supposed to, I just like Momoka </small>
 ### A simple Discord bot with SurrealDB integration for testing purposes

 Utilizes the Bun runtime with **TypeScript**, **Discord.js** and **SurrealDB**.